What is limerence? The 3 Stages of limerence and is it the same as an emotional affair?

 The limerent person may find it helpful to look within, as well as to analyze their relationship with their spouse or partner to see what could have triggered their limerence.
 Hopefully this will result in being able to fill their life with much more positive things like improved honesty and communication within their committed relationship, along with discovering other activities and situations that will improve their self-esteem and sense of self worth.

-I’d be interested to hear what you think about limerence and how it relates to your affair or your spouse’s affair.
-Leave your thoughts in the comment section below.
+Please share your thoughts in the comment section about limerence and how it relates to your affair – or your spouse’s affair.